Black Belt Essay by Jenna Shaffer

 Martial Arts Karate When I started Martial Arts Karate five and a half years ago, I didn’t fully understand what a black belt represented.
 I always thought it was just a different colored belt to show what level of karate a person knew.
 But when I was a green belt, it hit me and I […]

-What A Black Belt Means To Me by Jadyn Friedman
+What a Black Belt Means to Me by Vivian Zarallo

 Black Belt Essay by Liam Keet